 For these reasons, it may be preferable to prepare a projection of ‘but for’ sales based on standard approaches used in the biopharmaceutical industry.
 A ‘bottom-up’ forecast of sales in the product category may be prepared using past data on population, disease incidence and treatment rates, and projections for each of these values that may be available from independent third parties.
-Once category sales have been projected, the ‘but for’ share of sales for the product can be applied.
-This may be determined using market research results relating to anticipated physician prescribing behaviour.
+Once category sales have been projected, the but-for share of sales for the product can be applied.
+This may be determined using market research results relating to anticipated prescribing behaviour of physicians.

-Gregory K Bell, group vice president, leads Charles River Associates’ global life sciences practice, Andrew Tepperman is a vice president in the practice and Justin K Ho is a principal in the practice.
+Gregory K Bell is a group vice president, Andrew Tepperman is a vice president and Justin K Ho is a principal at Charles River Associates.

 Note that indication approval and associated usage instructions for one country need not imply a similar approval in other countries.